mockyeah/mockyeah/docs/book/API/record.md

 (i.e. `./mockyeah/[snapshot name]`).

 Configures mockyeah to proxy and capture service requests.
-Recorded responses are written to `./mockyeah`.
-To use this feature, you must update the service addresses in your application to proxy through mockyeah.
+Recorded responses will be written when you call [`recordStop`](API/recordStop.md).
+To use this feature, you can update the service addresses in your application to proxy through mockyeah.
 Here is an example of an address configured for recording:

 ```
 http://localhost:[mockyeah port]/http://example.com/your/service/url